 Altruistic donors are men willing to donate sperm which will be frozen for later use by someone who they don’t know.
 Men first provide a sample for semen analysis and undergo some screening tests, to make sure there’s no reason why they shouldn’t donate.
 Before the donor’s sperm is used, they’ll be matched with a recipient who has similar characteristics, i.e. hair colour, build etc. This is an anonymous process: the sperm donor and the donor recipient will not know each other’s identities.
 The altruistic donor’s sperm can be used for artificial insemination (IUI) or in vitro fertilisation treatment.

-Our sperm donors make around 15 donations on separate visits over an agreed length of time (usually between 3-6 months).
-Sperm donors are reimbursed £35 for each visit at the end of the donation period to cover travel and work expenses incurred during the process.
+Our sperm donors make around 10 donations on separate visits over an agreed length of time (usually between 3-6 months).
+Sperm donors are reimbursed £35 for each visit at the end of donation to cover travel and work expenses incurred during the process.
 Please contact us if you are interested in becoming an altruistic sperm donor.

 Known donors donate their sperm to someone they know.
 There is no remuneration offered by the clinic for this process.
 The recipient can offer expenses to their donor, but they must comply with the maximum expenses outlined by the HFEA, in the same way that the clinic would with an altruistic donor.
 If this is something you are considering and would like to proceed, please contact the clinic.